CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 ##### Bookings

 > Tasks with multiple time slots selected due to the lack of a confirmed slot.

+##### Relative Dates

+> Dates that are relative to the current day. e.g. Today, Tomorrow, Yesterday, etc.

 ## Appendix E : Product Survey